Play Live Radio

 The event comes after others including last summer’s Hispanic festival FIESTA Indianapolis and Burmese festival in January were canceled due to safety concerns.

 Asian American Alliance, Inc. is the festival organizer.
-President Rupal Thanawala says it’s important to celebrate Asian Americans in Indiana in a safe and welcoming space where people gain empathy and understanding of their neighbors.
+President Rupal Thanawala said it’s important to celebrate Asian Americans in Indiana in a safe and welcoming space where people gain empathy and understanding of their neighbors.

 "We’ve heard from our visitors in the past that once they’ve come, they experience a culture, they feel that you’re celebrating your culture, but you’re very much an American citizen, and you’re no different than us,” Thanawala said.